Fix for Recent Calls Appearing on Another iPhone

 How to disable iCloud Drive on one of the devices

 There is no need to completely log out of one of the accounts to fix the problem above.
-We can simply toggle the iCloud Drive functionality to fix the call list issue.
+We can simply unsync two iPhones by deactivating the toggle for iCloud Drive to fix the call list issue.

 Family Sharing is not affected